-Charles Philippe Jean-Pierres is a Haitian American artist groomed on Chicagos south side.
+Charles Philippe Jean-Pierre’s is a Haitian American artist groomed on Chicago’s south side.
 He is currently an adjunct professor at American University in Fine Arts.
 As U.S. State Department Art in Embassies Artist, his work is now in the permanent collection of the U.S. Embassy in Cotonou, Benin West Africa.
 He was a President Obama White House invitee for the role of art education in promoting national youth justice.
-He's exhibited at the International Monetary Fund in 2017.
+Jean Pierre has participated in two Asian Pacific American Smithsonian exhibitions and has exhibited with the International Monetary Fund headquarters in Washington DC.
 His work has been highlighted by numerous media outlets including; The Washington Post, Ebony Magazine, Black Enterprise, NHK Japan, The Village Voice, BET, NBC, Netflix and FOX.

 Jean-Pierre has guest lectured at Stanford University regarding a positive vision of Haiti through the Mamelodi Project.
 He was named top five art educators by the District of Columbia and served as a creative communication instructor for Alvin Ailey Chicago.
 Jean-Pierre is the former National Arts Director for the Young and Powerful group and served on the board of the Diaspora of African Woman Network (DAWN).
 Jean Pierre holds a Masters of Arts from Howard University and has created public art murals in South Africa, Panama, New York, Chicago, Washington, Istanbul, Montreal, Port-au-Prince, London, and Paris.